Raphael-Boichot/Backward-Game-of-Life/README.md

 - Matlab R2023b with Parallel Computing toolbox or higher
 - GNU Octave 9.2.0 or higher

 Both softwares can run the code natively.
+GNU Octave is however slow as shit compared to Matlab for this problem.

 ## How does it works ?
 - draw the future configuration in binary with paint for example, set the number of backward steps and run the code;